j-rosas/mdef/docs/seminars/02-Atlas of Weak Signals.md

 For this investigation I will contact a lot of people from different networks, and places.

 Chile:
-Bruno Grossi
-Biolab UC
-Carolina Pacheco
-Nicolas Viollier
-LaBVA
+Bruno Grossi-Biologist Phd in Biomimetics
+Biolab UC- Work and reaserch in biomaterials
+Carolina Pacheco- Works in Cal.careo, growing things in calcium carbonate.
+Nicolas Viollier- MDEF Alumni, works with mycelium and regenerative design.

 Spain